Erica Barks-Ruggles

 Erica Jean Barks-Ruggles (born 1967) is a diplomat and former United States Ambassador to Rwanda.
 She was nominated by President Barack Obama and confirmed by the Senate in November 2014.
+On July 14, 2023, she was appointed as the Head of the U.S. Mission to UNESCO.

 Early life and education

 Barks-Ruggles grew up in the Midwestern United States.
 She graduated in 1985 from Anoka High School in Anoka, Minnesota.
 Her first time on a plane was when she flew to the east coast for college.
 At Swarthmore College she earned a bachelor's degree with honors in biology and English literature.

 Career

 Barks-Ruggles studied for a year in France during college, and the experience convinced her to pursue a career in the U.S. Foreign Service.
 In her tours of duty she has lived in India, Norway and South Africa.
 Almost half of her career has been spent in and around Africa.